In this guide to preparing for a trip to Greece, we answer the most common travel questions and provide tips to make your trip more meaningful.

 To discover more of Greece on trips that include Crete, Naxos, or mainland sites like Meteora, anywhere from eight to 28 days is excellent.
 On a vacation longer than eight days, you will have time to explore hidden gems like the affluent island of Spetses, enjoy several days at leisure, or visit another Mediterranean country.

-The length of your trip depends on the destinations you would like to visit, the experiences you wish to have, and more, with eight days being the minimum for a highlights tour.
+The length of your trip depends on the destinations you would like to visit, the experiences you wish to have, and more, with eight days being the minimum for a tour of the highlights.

 From Greek islands that produce wine and boast sparkling beaches to historic cities preserving images of ancient Greece, here are the most popular destinations to visit: